GeoscienceAustralia/BAL/README.md

 ============
 This toolbox is developed and tested within ArcGIS 10.2 that integrates with Python 2.7 and Numpy 1.6.2.

+For more information on installation of the toolbox, see [docs/install.rst](https://github.com/GeoscienceAustralia/BAL/blob/master/docs/install.rst), or the [User Guide](https://github.com/GeoscienceAustralia/BAL/blob/master/docs/BAL.pdf).

 For detailed instructions on installation of these dependencies, please see the documentation for each individual library.

 * [Python](https://www.python.org/)- v2.7 preferred